pyccel/pyccel/doc/quickstart.md

 -   The type of the variable can be changed at run-time, because python is a dynamically typed language.

--   Tan be destroyed with the command del `x`.
+-   Can be destroyed with the command del `x`.

 For more details about Python variables, see [this](https://www.w3schools.com/python/python_variables.asp).